 Anyway, if you’re strong enough to pass it through, you will discover many qualities of your personality.

 Money.
 How Much You Can Earn as A Tree Planter.

 Enough talking right?

 There is no big secret here.
 There are no hourly working hours.
 As much you plant — as much you earn.
-Also, planter earnings will vary depending on planting experience, management, planting pace, kind of a tree, prices, especially ground conditions.
+Also, planter earnings will vary depending on planting experience, management, planting pace, kind of tree, prices, and especially ground conditions.

-We talked about time, physical and psychological performance, accommodation because tree planting is pace work.
+We talked about time, physical and psychological performance, and accommodation because tree planting is pace work.
 You are paid by the tree, so the more trees you plant in a day, the more money you earn.

 If you can’t learn planting tactics and get up to speed quickly, probably you will go home with little cash.
 And You’ll never return to this business.

 Needless to say, all tree planting jobs around the world are all more likely the same: 0 planted trees — 0 income.

 Acceptable earnings for an average planter are 80 euros a day.
 An experienced planter to make up to 150€ a day, sometimes more.
 But you need to be fast too.

 Second-year planters typically average 70/80€ a day.
 Realistically, income will fluctuate between 30 to 40€.